CALEA Gold Standard

 CALEA exists to improve the delivery of public safety services by maintaining a credible and best-in-class body of standards, developed by a highly regarded group of public safety practitioners; establishing and administering an accreditation process; and recognizing professional excellence through a highly coveted, comprehensive awards program.

-To underscore its unwavering commitment to client agencies and respect for the communities they serve, CALEA recently redesigned its organizational logo.
-The new logo incorporates an inverted gold pyramid, and emphasizes the view that broad-based community and client agency constituents reside at the top of the pyramid.
+To underscore its unwavering commitment to client agencies and respect for the communities they serve, CALEA's organizational logo, an inverted gold pyramid, represents the view that broad-based community and client agency constituents reside at the top of the pyramid.
 Conversely, CALEA is positioned at the inverse apex, and represents a foundation of support, guidance and stewardship in the constant pursuit of public safety excellence and the gold standard in accreditation.

-To advance its mission of ensuring the highest standards and best practices in public safety, CALEA also recently introduced a tiered law enforcement accreditation model that is expected to increase enrollment in its credentialing programs.
-Simply put, this new model allows law enforcement agencies to choose between levels of CALEA accreditation based on need and capacity.
+To advance its mission of ensuring the highest standards and best practices in public safety, CALEA offers a two-tiered law enforcement accreditation model, which allows law enforcement agencies to choose between levels of CALEA accreditation based on need and capacity.

 Diversity is a Hallmark of the Commission